developerasun/myDocumentBox-tool/myJavascript/frontEnd/myReact/myFreeCodeCamp/myRedux/readme.md

 - Handling asynchronous actions
 - First Redux App

-# Redux Store
+## Redux Store
-is a single state object that manages a whole application's state.
-The state must not be directly modified(immutable state, enabling time-travel debugging)
+is a single state object <bold>that manages a whole application's state.</bold> The state must not be directly modified(immutable state, enabling time-travel debugging)

 - State update in the application should only be done with <bold>Redux store</bold>, which is the single object created with createStore method.
 - createStore methods takes a reducer function, which takes/returns a state.